JamesMcGuigan/alexa-discordian-date/README.md

 ### Sample Utterances
 ```
 DiscordianDateTodayIntent	for the discordian date
+DiscordianDateTodayIntent	the discordian date
+DiscordianDateTodayIntent	for discordian date
+DiscordianDateTodayIntent	discordian date
 DiscordianDateTodayIntent	for the date
+DiscordianDateTodayIntent	the date
+DiscordianDateTodayIntent	for date
+DiscordianDateTodayIntent	date
+DiscordianDateTodayIntent	for the discordian
+DiscordianDateTodayIntent	the discordian
+DiscordianDateTodayIntent	for discordian
+DiscordianDateTodayIntent	discordian
+DiscordianDateTodayIntent	for the
+DiscordianDateTodayIntent	the
+DiscordianDateTodayIntent	for
+DiscordianDateTodayIntent	stardate
 DiscordianDateIntent	for the discordian date {Date}
 DiscordianDateIntent	the discordian date {Date}
 DiscordianDateIntent	for discordian date {Date}